mdzaid8920/Cosuisson/README.md

  >  __Business Logic should always be separate from UI__

- >  __You a state management tool to manage your app's state for medium or Large Scale applications__
+ >  __Use a state management tool to manage your app's state for medium or Large Scale applications__